David73-Coloa/sfml_cube_rotation/README.md

 # Cube rotation
 This project was made by me using sfml, I learned very much from it.
-I started it on March 1th, and really liked doing this project.
+I started it on April 1th, and really liked doing this project.
 It uses:
 - Rotation Matrix (x,y)
 - Classes